Oregon's Democratic governor sends police for AWOL Senate Republicans

 As Oregon lawmakers squabbled over the bill, the New York legislature early on Thursday approved its own legislation that seeks to slow climate change by reducing greenhouse gas emissions to zero by 2050.

-If signed into law, it would make New York the second U.S. state after California to aim for a carbon-neutral economy decades from now.

-Reporting by Alex Dobuzinskis in Los Angeles; editing by Bill Tarrant and Jonathan Oatis
+Reporting by Alex Dobuzinskis in Los Angeles; editing by Bill Tarrant, Jonathan Oatis and Cynthia Osterman